pbrandt1/everyconfig/README.md

 ## usage
 * Make a folder called `config` or something.
-* Create a file `default.yaml` in that foldera. ex:
+* Create a file `default.yaml` in that folder. ex:
 ```yaml
 mongodb:
   url: localhost